 - Self-destructive or reckless behavior

-Eye Movement and Desensitization and Reprocessing (EMDR) is powerful modality to access the source of distress and can effectively treat the symptoms and underlying source of PTSD.
-To learn more about EMDR, click here.
+Eye Movement and Desensitization and Reprocessing (EMDR) and Hypnotherapy are powerful treatments to access the source of distress and can effectively treat the symptoms and underlying source of PTSD.

-If you have witnessed or experienced a traumatic event, there is hope.
-Take the first step to healing by submitting a request for a new client appointment.Request New Appointment
+If you are struggling with the symptoms from trauma and PTSD, there is hope.
+Take the first step to healing by submitting a request for a new client appointment.Get Started